Indiana Wetlands.JPG

 Why do we need Hoodox?

-There are a LOT of creative Hoosier filmmakers who produce amazing content, often on their own time and own dime, but rarely can they spend even more time and money to get their work in front of a wide audience.
+There are a LOT of creative Hoosier filmmakers who produce amazing content, often on their own time and dime, but rarely can they spend even more time and money to get their work in front of a wide audience.
 All too often, these filmmakers and their work go unnoticed and the story ends there.

 Why only non-fiction/documentaries?